programingjd/tiered_server/README.md

 <br>

 The server is meant to be behind the Cloudflare CDN.<br>
-You need to register the apex domain and its `www` subdomain with Cloudflare, and specify the apex domain with the
+You need to register the apex domain and its `www` subdomain with Cloudflare, and specify the apex domain with the variable:
-variable:

 - `DOMAIN_APEX` (e.g. `example.com`)

-There's a built-in firewall that terminates the connections unless they come from either one of Cloudflare CDN servers or one of the GitHub webook servers for the update webhook.
+There's a built-in firewall that terminates the connections unless they don't come from one of the expected servers: a GitHub Webhook server for the update webhook request, or a Cloudflare CDN server for all other requests.

 The server is HTTPS only and the certificate is self-signed.

 <br>

 You need to specify a prefix for the static content that is scoped to the user and require the user to be logged in, and you also need to specify the path for the login page.

 - `USER_PATH_PREFIX` (defaults to `/user` if not set)
 - `LOGIN_PATH` (defaults to `/login` if not set)